AdobeDocs/campaign-classic.en/help/configuration/using/data-model-description.md

 This table matches the **nms:group** schema.

 It enables you to create **statical groups of recipients**.
 There is a many-to-many relation between recipients and groups.
 For example, one recipient can belong to several groups and one group can contain several recipients.
 Groups can be created manually, via an import or via delivery targeting.
 Groups are often used as delivery targets.
 There is a unique index on the field representing the internal name of the sName group.
 The group is linked to a folder (The key is iFolderId.
-See the description of the XtkFolder table below).
+For more on this, see [XtkFolder](#XtkFolder)).

 ### NmsRcpGrpRel {#NmsRcpGrpRel}